shannonbay/water-wheel/README.md

 Use water-wheel to extend [jStatePool](http://github.com/shannonbay/jStatePool) event-driven business rules with sequence predicates.
 Add some connections and you've got the basis for a flexible message broker.

 Includes a fast SIP (Session Initiation Protocol) Lexer/Parser for demonstration and testing purposes.
+(TODO)

 This implementation minimises garbage creation by generating an immutable non-deterministic PDA with an equivalent computational complexity to the pure derivatives approach taken by Matt Might and David Darais.
 This is because the parser only generates derivative sub-trees when entering a recursive reference, otherwise it uses a fast NFA.